-For over a decade, the CERN Foundation has been at the forefront of the fight against ependymoma, a rare type of primary brain and spinal cord tumor.
+For over fifteen years, the CERN Foundation has been at the forefront of the fight against ependymoma, a rare type of primary brain and spinal cord tumor.

 Taking a broad investigative approach involving scientists from some of the world’s most respected cancer centers, the work of the CERN Foundation has contributed to a vastly improved understanding of the genetic make-up and biology of ependymoma.
 Today, this knowledge is helping scientists around the world develop new therapies and improve the quality of life for those living with the disease.